nleaf/nleaf.github.io/_casestudies/Prodigo-Solutions.md

       was challenged by keeping up with the escalating demands of the business and its growing number of large customers.
 The organization’s infrastructure was hosted in a '
-  - align-left: true
-    icon: "/uploads/EXP_Agility.svg"
-    background: "/uploads/ph_hurricane.jpg"
-    description: 'The nucleus of what would become the Prodigo Marketplace product was created through an internal initiative of UPMC’s supply chain department in 2008, which was tasked with '
-    headline: The Scenario

 ---